snazzy-d/sdc/ARCHITECTURE.md

 	+ May reduce some higher level Ast concepts into easier concepts to express in the IR.
 	+ *** Need to cover visitors, and require, scheduler, etc.
 	+ Cover how visitors work -- Equivalent to functional programming concept of parameter specialization
+	+ Operates in multiple passes over the AST/IR (Ew that it modifies the IR/AST?)

+### Passes

++ Need to determine what passes are made.

 ### SDIR